sourav0809/Log-Ingestion-and--Querying-System/README.md

 - Filter logs by level, message, resource ID, and more

 ## Deployment

-The application is deployed on AWS with a robust CI/CD pipeline:
+The application is deployed on AWS with Github CI/CD

-### Infrastructure

-- Frontend: AWS S3 + CloudFront
-- Backend: AWS EC2
-- Domain & SSL: Route 53 + ACM
-- CI/CD: GitHub Actions

-### Continuous Integration/Deployment

-The project uses GitHub Actions for automated deployment:

-- Automatic builds on push to main branch
+- Automatic builds on push to master branch
 - Separate workflows for frontend and backend
-- Automated testing before deployment
-- Zero-downtime deployment strategy

 ## Tech Stack